 Multi-Member LLC Taxation

 For federal income tax purposes, multi-member LLCs are considered pass-through entities.
-This means that the LLC does not pay its own taxes, similar to a single-member LLC.

 C Corporation Taxation

-Your LLC can elect to be a C corporation by submitting Form 8832 to the IRS (your state may also demand additional forms for a tax status change).
+Your LLC can elect to be a C corporation by submitting Form 8832 to the IRS (your state may also demand additional forms for a tax status change) [3].

 C-corporations are subject to double taxation.
-This means that the company pays taxes on its profits, and then the shareholders—the owners of the C-corp—pay taxes on their dividends and capital gains.
+This means that the company pays taxes on its profits, and then the shareholders—the owners of the C-corp—pay income taxes on their dividends and capital gains.

 S Corporation Taxation

 To acquire the S-corporation tax status, submit Form 2553 to the IRS.
 An S-Corp is taxed like a pass-through entity, similar to an LLC, except that it is not taxed on salary or distributions from the company.
-To submit taxes for an S-Corp, complete and file Form 1120S, U.

 A corporation's business income is taxed differently than an LLC's, and corporations are entitled to greater deductions and tax breaks.